 Appearances in media and fiction (feel free to add more examples):

-- Space Brothers is an manga (adapted into an anime) about a JAXA astronaut and his older brother who is trying to become one.
+- Space Brothers is a manga (adapted into an anime) about a JAXA astronaut and his older brother who is trying to become one.

 - In 2009, there was a petition to add images of Hatsune Miku to the Venus probe Akatsuki which launched in 2010.
 It was supported by JAXA astronomer Seiichi Sakamoto, and the petition was successful, surpassing the 10,000-signature goal.
-There is also a Hatsune Miku song called "Hayabusa", about the eponymous space probe's journey.
+There are also two Hatsune Miku songs named "Hayabusa", about the eponymous space probe's journey.